Who bears the burden of federal excise taxes?

 Workers, owners of capital, and households that consume a disproportionate amount of taxed items all bear the burden of federal excise taxes.

-Excise taxes create a wedge between the price paid by the final consumer and what is received by the seller.
-An excise can either raise the total price (inclusive of the excise tax) paid by consumers or reduce the amount of business revenue available to compensate workers and investors.
+Excise taxes create a wedge between the price the final consumer pays and what the producer receives.
+An excise can either raise the total price (inclusive of the excise tax) consumers pay or reduce the business revenue available to compensate workers and investors.

-The burden of an excise can be separated into two pieces: (1) the reduction in real household income, which in total is equal to the gross revenue generated by the excise tax, and (2) the increase in the price of the taxed good or service relative to the prices of other goods and services, which depends on the relative mix of consumption by each household and is equal to zero across all households.
-Note that the decline in real income is the same regardless of whether nominal incomes fall (holding the price level constant) or whether the price level rises (holding nominal incomes constant).
+The burden of an excise can be separated into two pieces: (1) the reduction in real household income, which equals the gross revenue generated by the excise tax and (2) the increase in the price of the taxed good or service relative to the prices of other goods and services, which depends on the mix of consumption by each household and equals zero across all households.
+Importantly, the decline in real income is the same regardless of whether nominal incomes fall (holding the price level constant) or whether the price level rises (holding nominal incomes constant).

 The reduction in real income is spread across wages, profits, and other returns to labor and capital.
-The reduction in wages in turn reduces both individual income taxes and payroll taxes.
+The reduction in wages, in turn, reduces both individual income taxes and payroll taxes.
 Likewise, the reduction in profits reduces corporate income taxes and individual income taxes on the profits of pass-through business (like partnerships) and other returns to capital.
-These “excise tax offsets” amount to about 25 percent of excise tax revenues and are taken into account in distributional analyses.
+These “excise tax offsets” amount to about 22 percent of excise tax revenues and are considered in distributional analyses.

 The Urban-Brookings Tax Policy Center distributes the burden of an excise tax when income is earned, taking into account the “offset” and the relative price effect.
 The US Department of the Treasury’s Office of Tax Analysis, as described in Cronin (1999), distributes excise taxes in the same manner.
 The Joint Committee on Taxation and the Congressional Budget Office, however, distribute the entire burden of excises in proportion to consumption of the taxed goods and services.

-While the share of federal excise tax paid rises with incomes, federal excises are regressive as the average federal excise tax rate (the excise tax burden as a percentage of pre-tax income) declines as income rises.
-The average tax rate falls from 1.5 percent in the bottom quintile, to 0.5 in highest quintile, and to 0.3 percent of income in the top 1 percent.
+While the share of federal excise tax paid rises with income, federal excises are regressive.
+That is, the average federal excise tax rate (the excise tax burden as a percentage of pretax income) declines as income rises.
+The average tax rate falls from 1.2 percent in the bottom quintile, to 0.6 in highest quintile, and to 0.4 percent of income in the top 1 percent (table 1).
 (Each quintile contains 20 percent of the population, ranked by income.)
-Federal excise taxes are over 40 percent of the total federal tax burden (including individual and corporate income taxes, payroll taxes, the estate tax, and excise taxes) in the bottom quintile and over 12 percent in the second income quintile (table 1).

-Federal excise tax revenues totaled $98.3 billion in fiscal year 2015, or 3.0 percent of federal tax revenues.
-Five categories of excise taxes—highway, tobacco, air travel, health, and alcohol—accounted for about 90 percent of total excise tax receipts in that year.
+Federal excise tax revenues will total about $102 billion in fiscal year 2018, or 3 percent of federal tax revenues.
+Five categories of excise taxes—highway, tobacco, air travel, health, and alcohol—account for about 95 percent of total excise tax receipts.

 The distributional burden varies somewhat across the different categories of excise taxes (table 2).
-The most noticeable is the tobacco excise tax, for which the share of tax paid is nearly constant across income quintiles.
-The bottom quintile pays 18.4 percent of tobacco taxes and 23.7 percent of penalties under the Affordable Care Act (ACA) (compared to 4 to 5 percent of other excises), while the top quintile pays just 26.3 percent of tobacco taxes and 18.8 percent of ACA penalties (compared to about 45 to 50 percent of other excises).
+The most noticeable is the tobacco excise tax, for which the share of tax paid varies the least across income quintiles.
+The bottom quintile pays 16 percent of tobacco taxes and 17 percent of penalties under the Affordable Care Act (ACA) (compared to 4 to 5 percent of other excises), while the top quintile pays 27 percent of tobacco taxes and 23 percent of ACA penalties (compared to about 45 to 50 percent of other excises).
 Tobacco taxes and ACA penalties are the most regressive of the major federal excise taxes.
-The remaining categories vary only modestly.
-Excise taxes on air travel are tilted the most toward higher income households, with 52.4 percent of these excises paid by households in the top income quintile.
+The remaining categories vary only modestly from each other.
+Excise taxes on air travel are tilted the most toward higher-income households, with 53 percent paid by households in the top income quintile.